 I love your work – how do we book?!
 Or do we need to meet first?

-If you’ve decided you want me to photograph your wedding (yay!) then let me know your full names, wedding date/location and your address and I can draw up the paperwork. l’ll send you a booking form and contract (which can be filled in/signed online – very whizzy).
+If you’ve decided you want me to photograph your wedding (yay!) then let me know your full names, wedding date/location and your address and I can draw up the paperwork (if I’m free of course!). l’ll send you a booking form and contract (which can be filled in/signed online – very whizzy).
 I’ll also need a 25% booking fee (which you can send via bank transfer, or even a cheque if you can find your cheque book!).

-About half of my clients meet up before booking, the rest are happy to just chat on the phone or facetime to start with, then book me to secure the date and meet up closer to the big day (it is nice, but not essential, to meet clients some time before the big day – it saves the embarrassing ‘Who’s the bride?’ question!).
-I do my client meetings in my home in Englefield Green (in Surrey, near Egham).
-My weekends are taken up with weddings and occasionally seeing my poor husband, so I do client meetings during the week – evenings are absolutely fine as I realise pesky work often gets in the way of weekday wedding planning!
-I do a lot of meetings via facetime/phone/skype where that’s more convenient.
+I’m very happy to meet face to face before booking.
+Nowadays most clients chat on the phone or facetime/zoom with me to start with, then book me to secure the date and meet up closer to the big day.
+It is nice, but not essential, to meet clients some time before the big day – it saves the embarrassing ‘Who’s the bride?’ question!
+I do my client meetings in my home in Englefield Green (in Surrey, near Egham), often over a glass of wine!
+My weekends are taken up with weddings and occasionally seeing my poor husband/children, so I do client meetings during the week – evenings are absolutely fine as I realise pesky work often gets in the way of weekday wedding planning!
+I do a lot of meetings via facetime/phone/zoom where that’s more convenient.

 My fiancée hates having his/her photo taken!
 And we don’t want lots of posed shots.
 Is that a problem?!